Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 Green-glowing wisps of steam bubble up from a fat, black cauldron in the center of this dark, oppressive room.
 Surrounding the cauldron are seven tall wooden stools.
 ______

 The Barovian witches (see appendix D) that dwell in this area have sworn themselves to [[Strahd]]'s service in exchange for arcane power.
-Seven witches are present when the characters arrive, minus any that might have been encountered and defeated in area KSO.
-If
-the witches are expecting the characters, they cast in­ visibility spells and stand quietly in the corners of the room, hoping that the cauldron draws their prey inside.
+Seven witches are present when the characters arrive, minus any that might have been encountered and defeated in area K5O.
+If the witches are expecting the characters, they cast in­ visibility spells and stand quietly in the corners of the room, hoping that the cauldron draws their prey inside.
 Although they prefer to attack at range with their spells, they can grow magic claws using alter self

 When the cauldron is touched by someone who also speaks the proper command word ("Gorah!"), it magi­ cally heats any liquid placed inside it and remains hot for 3 hours, or until the command word is spoken again by someone within 5 feet of the cauldron.
 Once the cauldron's property has been used, the cauldron can't be activated again until the next dawn.